REGULATIONS

 1981 to 2008: The Modern Era

-• 1981 — 15th Edition (Revised).
-Further harmonisation with international standards.
+• 1981 — 15th Edition.
+Issued in 1981 under the new title "Regulations for Electrical Installations" (the red cover), and a major restructuring that began the process of harmonisation with international (IEC) and European (CENELEC) standards.
+It was kept current by amendments in 1983, 1984, 1985, 1986 and 1987.
 The colour coding of cables remained the older system (red for live, black for neutral, green/yellow for earth) throughout this period.

 • 2004 — New cable colours.
-Harmonised cable colours were introduced: brown for live (replacing red), blue for neutral (replacing black).
+Amendment 2 to BS 7671:2001, issued in March 2004, brought in harmonised cable colours: brown for live (replacing red), blue for neutral (replacing black).
 Green/yellow for earth remained unchanged.
 A transition period allowed both old and new colours.

 • 2005 — Part P introduced.
 Part P of the Building Regulations (Electrical Safety — Dwellings) came into force on 1 January 2005 in England and Wales.
 For the first time, domestic electrical work was subject to Building Regulations control.
 Competent person schemes (NICEIC, NAPIT, ELECSA) became the standard route for compliance.